 Supervisor Awareness Training

-There are, of course, production demands that often overshadow the company efforts to provide proper and thorough safety training programs.
+There are production demands that often overshadow the company efforts to provide proper and thorough safety training programs.
 However, in the case of information and facts, there does exist an imperative that managers and supervisors be as informed or better informed of the material covered in these training courses if the material is going to be retained and learned by the affected employees.
-Without this type of follow through in an organization’s safety program, the effect of a training course will have marginal benefits to employees and operators, at best.
+The effect of a training course will have marginal benefits to employees and operators, then, unless the material is reinforced daily by a competent person.

 If you want to learn more about effective safety training, visit the OSHA website at www.osha.gov.
 You can also access ANSI Z490 standard for employee training best practices.